ryan-hill/course-in-a-box/modules/mapping/_posts/2003-01-01-plotly-and-mapview.md

 plot_ly(counties, split = ~ID, color = ~ area, colors = 'PiYG', showlegend = F, alpha = 1)
 ```

 Now let's put some of these javascript tools to use.
-A really cool feature of plotly is the ability to link plots through interactive brushing, such as highligtings parts of one plot and seeing where they correspond on another plot.
+A really cool feature of plotly is the ability to link plots through interactive brushing, such as highlighting parts of one plot and seeing where they correspond on another plot.
 For example, it's clear to see from our chloropleth map of state area which one is the biggest.
 But what are the top ten largest states?
 Where are the smallest states?
 Can we setup the plots in a way to help us view this information?

 The crosstalk package lets you link plotly objects.
 This package is installed automatically when you install plotly, but you'll have to load it to use its features.
-There are a couple steps that need to happen to link the plots ater loading crosstalk.
+There are a couple steps that need to happen to link the plots after loading crosstalk.

 1. Create a `SharedData` object for the data you're using in both plots